pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 Basic KS Test
 -------------

-As our basic KS test examplar, we'll use the same populations visualized in the previous section, asking the question: **does the distribution of amount pledged ($) for GB-based Theater campaigns differ from that of US-based Theater campaigns to a statistically significant degree?**
+As our basic KS test exemplar, we'll use the same populations visualized in the previous section, asking the question: **does the distribution of amount pledged ($) for GB-based Theater campaigns differ from that of US-based Theater campaigns to a statistically significant degree?**

 As one can tell, the phrasing of this quesiton lends itself to a two-sided hypothesis test.
 This is important because the type of hypothesis test--two-sided, less than, or greater than--is one of the parameters of the ks.test() function.